New York TImes Bestselling Author of Funny in Farsi:

 In April 2005, Firoozeh's one-woman show, "Laughing Without an Accent" opened in Northern California to sold out audiences at Theatreworks in Mountain View, California.
 Firoozeh incorporates much of what she learned from her one-woman show in her speeches, adding yet another layer of entertainment to her thought-provoking yet humorous talks.

-For the past eight years, Firoozeh has traveled the country reminding us that our commonalities far outweigh our differences.
+For the past eleven years, Firoozeh has traveled the country reminding us that our commonalities far outweigh our differences.
 Her travels have taken her throughout rural America, from the East Coast to the West Coast, from Harvard University to UCLA and to Europe.
 Everywhere she has gone, audiences have embraced her message of shared humanity while laughing at her humorous tales.

 Firoozeh Dumas’s second memoir, entitled Laughing without an Accent, was published in May 2008.
 Alexander McCall Smith had this to say: "These stoires, like everything Firoozeh Dumas writes, are charming, highly amusing vignettes of family life.
 Dumas is one of those rare people -- a naturally gifted storyteller."